RobertCrummett/RobertCrummett/README.md

 ### My name is Robert, but feel free to call me Nate

-I am interesting in computers, mathematics, and most of all, mineral exploration geophysics.
+I am focused on delivering value in mineral exploration geophysics.
+I am interested in mathematics, computers, and physics.
-When I am not working, I enjoy working out, running, playing chess, and reading.
+I enjoy exercise, chess, and reading.

 ### Quotes I enjoy